iriapantazi/dna_hydrogel/README.md

 ## **Information on input and output**
-The program provides a  variation of argumants that can be parsed.
+The program provides a  variation of arguments that can be parsed.
 These are:
 1. `-g` for generating a new configuration.
 2. `-r` for plotting an existing configuration.